tubuarge/github-webhook-receiver/README.md

-# webhook
+# Github Webhook Receiver

-run a script inside of your vm
+It allows you receive webhooks and run a bash script or command inside `deploy.sh`

-add webhook to github
+* Go to your EC2, VM.

-call /github
+* Checkout this project and run with `npm start`

-SECRET control will be verified inside
+* change the `const secret = 'SECRET_CHANGE_ME';` inside hook.js

-change secret
+* add webhook to your github project, set the secret